 While your notes should be concise, they should also include all the key details from the interaction.
-This may include the customer's needs or concerns, any commitments made, and next steps.
+This may include the customer's needs or concerns, any commitments made, and the next steps.
 Don't forget to include any personal details that the customer shared, as these can help build a more personal relationship.

 Use a Structured Format

 Using a structured format for your notes can make them easier to read and understand.
 This could involve dividing your notes into sections such as 'Background', 'Discussion', 'Action Items', etc. You could also use a template to ensure consistency in your note-taking.